Ah, Florida. The land of sun tans, perfect bodies, and…extreme heat.

-Perhaps that’s the reason Florida has stringent building codes when it comes to roofs and wind uplift potential.
+Perhaps that’s why Florida has stringent building codes regarding roofs and wind uplift potential.

-Here’s the most important points from our conversation about spray foam and building codes:
+Here are the most critical points from our conversation about spray foam and building codes:

 - Florida’s building code is separate from the international building code, which most of the country is under.
 This is due to Florida being exposed to higher levels of wind than most of the country.

 - If you’re replacing your roof with shingles, the wind uplift is measured in Miles Per Hour (MPH).
-Most manufacturers produce shingles to meet the ASCE 7-10 requirements, but if you aren’t sure, you can use a wind map to see what the wind speeds are for your area, and then check the shingles to see what MPH speeds they’re certified for.
+Most manufacturers produce shingles to meet the ASCE 7-10 requirements.
+If you aren’t sure, you can use a wind map to see what the wind speeds are for your area.
+You can then check the shingles to see what MPH speeds they’re certified for.

-- Miami-Dade and Broward Counties use a Notice-of-Approval, which is a product approval system for High Velocity Hurricane Zones.
+- Miami-Dade and Broward Counties use a Notice-of-Approval, a product approval system for High-Velocity Hurricane Zones.

 - All other counties use a Product Approval, where you can insert the manufacturer and product, and you’ll be able to see which products are approved.

-- For free, anyone can use the Roof Wind Designer , where you can input details about your building, such as building category, wind exposure level, dimensions about your building, etc. and it will give you the required wind uplift resistance in pounds per square foot.
+- For free, anyone can use the Roof Wind Designer.
+Here you can input details about your building, such as building category, wind exposure level, dimensions of your building, etc. It will give you the required wind uplift resistance in pounds per square foot.
 Here’s an example of the results for a small condo in New Smyrna Beach, Florida: